Creating Spaces: Performing Arts in Sacred Places - Part 2

-Artists have been creating out of and incubated by sacred places (churches, synagogues, temples, etc) for a long time and so much of that is based on the chance encounter, a congregant or clergy leader who happens to love art and wants it in their space or any number of other non-linear ways.
+Artists have been creating out of and incubated by sacred places (churches, synagogues, temples, etc) for a long time.
+However, so much of art in sacred places is based on the chance encounter, a congregant or clergy leader who happens to love art and wants it in their space or any number of other non-linear ways.
 Partners for Sacred Places has figured out how to put the two together in a purposeful and meaningful manner.
 Internal conversations and external transparency and more are key to a successful partnership between the two.

 - Learn about what internal conversations need to be had before space sharing